yburshe/dotfiles/README.md

 # Description
 I'm using Arch with i3-gaps
 These are the dotfiles I use for my personal Arch configuration.
 All of these folders are in the `~/.config/` directory.
-Install the programs are clone the folders.
+Install the programs and clone the folders.

 # Programs
 Alacritty